dmicha16/simple_serial_port/README.md

 ```

 ### Reading from Serial port
 To read from the Serial port you must call the *ReadSerialPort* function.
-It takes two parameters, first an integer which represents, in seconds, the time the function should wait for a reply from the Ardunio, and the name of the syntax type, the delimiters expected from the Arduino, either the two default ones (*JSON* or *greater_less_than*), or the ones you create in the config file.
-That is described further below.
+It takes two parameters, first an integer which represents the specific time the function should wait for a reply from the Ardunio in seconds, then the name of the syntax or delimiter type expected from the Arduino.
+It can either be the two default ones (*JSON* or *greater_less_than*), or the ones you create in the config file.
+Config file is described further below.

 ``` c++
 int reply_wait_time = 7;